How to Write a Resume: The Short Guide

 You’ve seen it a million times on job applications- “Please attach your resume.”
-Does that line make you break out into a cold sweat or exit the screen in frustration?
+Does that line make you break into a cold sweat or close the screen frustrated?

-If you’re not sure how to summarize your experiences and skills in a professional and cohesive way, the mere idea of providing a resume can be overwhelming.
-After all, the resume on your job application carries as much importance as SAT scores carried on your college application.
+Providing a resume can be overwhelming if you’re unsure how to summarize your experiences and skills professionally and cohesively.
+After all, the resume on your job application is as important as SAT scores on your college application.
 Talk about stress!

 Practically Perfect Resume Presentation